-First part of a two-semester physics sequence for physical-sciences or engineering majors who have a strong mathematics background and are ready for a fast learning pace.
-It covers mechanics, wave motion, kinetic theory, and thermodynamics.
-Calculus is used concurrently with its development in MAT 131.
+First of a three-part sequence intended for physical sciences or engineering majors.
+It focuses on the mechanics of point particles and simple oscillators, and emphasizes motion in one and two dimensions and the concepts of momentum and energy.
+Calculus is used concurrently with its development in MAT 125.
 Three lecture hours and one recitation hour per week.
-The Laboratory component, PHY 133 (Lab 1), could be taken concurrently.
-Not for credit in addition to PHY 121, PHY 125, or PHY 141.
-Advanced Placement Physics or a very strong course in high school Physics is recommended.
+Not for credit in addition to PHY 121, PHY 131, or PHY 141.
 This course has been designated as a High Demand/Controlled Access (HD/CA) course.
 Students registering for HD/CA courses for the first time will have priority to do so.

-Prerequisite: MAT 123 or level 5 on the mathematics placement examination
+Prerequisite: MAT 123 or Level 4 on the mathematics placement examination